 UV valuation methodology

-UVs determined on the basis of the capital value of an estate in fee simple are derived from reference to the land market at the date of valuation.
-All sales relevant to the predetermined date of valuation are investigated and where considered necessary, the parties interviewed.
+Market-based UVs are determined by reference to the land market at the date of valuation.
+All sales relevant to the predetermined date of valuation are investigated and, where considered necessary, the parties interviewed.

-Unsuitable sales, including sales between related parties or those with special circumstances are discarded.
-By this process, fair and reasonable criteria are established for the fixing of values.
+Unsuitable sales, for example sales between related parties or those with special circumstances are discarded.
+By this process fair and reasonable criteria is established for the fixing of values.